Joseph H. Jackson: Views on civil rights and society

-During a 1970 Time magazine interview Jackson said that, "The most important thing now, is to save the nation, in order to save the individual citizen, and the race."
+During a 1970 Time interview, Jackson said that, "The most important thing now, is to save the nation, in order to save the individual citizen, and the race."
 By "save the nation" he meant that if one person was enslaved the society would also be enslaved or at the very least "polluted."

-During his September 10, 1964 speech delivered at the 84th Annual Session of the NBC in Detroit, Michigan, Jackson explained his views on civil rights and society.
+During his September 10, 1964, speech delivered at the 84th Annual Session of the NBC in Detroit, Michigan, Jackson explained his views on civil rights and society.
 He quoted Abraham Lincoln to support his statement about the importance of saving a nation.
 Jackson noted Lincoln's statement that, "By giving freedom to the slaves we insure freedom to the free."
 Jackson followed this by stating, "The presence of one bound man pollutes the whole stream of human society; and the rattle of one chain of oppression creates a discord that breaks the harmony in every democratic system, and disturbs the mind and poisons the heart of every man with fear and dread, so that the would-be master finds himself mentally and morally the dweller in the hovels of slaves, the servant of a cause that is hostile to democracy, and becomes himself, the victim of the baser emotions of his own nature."